Repository Validation Walkthrough

 curl --cacert <CA CERT> --cert <ENTITLEMENT CERT> --key <ENTITLEMENT KEY> <CDN URL>

-Based on the information provided from my example output my command would look like:
+Based on the information provided from my example output my command would look like this:

 curl --cacert /etc/rhsm/ca/redhat-uep.pem \